Stargazing in Coober Pedy: An Outback Experience Like No Other

 Why The Outback Offers Exceptional Night Skies

 The Outback is where the sky gets to breathe.
-Far from city lights, those enormous empty spaces and often crystal-clear air make for prime skywatching.
-There is almost no ambient light to wash things out, so planets, the Milky Way, and faint galaxies show up with surprising detail.
-Coober Pedy sits deep in that remote zone, and that is precisely why stargazing Australia fans make the trip.
+Far from city lights, those enormous empty spaces and often crystal-clear air create prime conditions for skywatching.
+There is almost no ambient light to wash things out, allowing planets, the Milky Way, and faint galaxies to show up with surprising detail.
+Coober Pedy sits deep in that remote zone, and that is precisely why stargazing fans make the trip.

 What Makes Coober Pedy’s Skies Special